RitikPadhy/Adult-Acquired-Flatfoot-Deformity/README.md

 ## Goal
 To provide a **reproducible pipeline** for assessing AAFD from X-ray measurements and identifying the most important radiographic indicators.
 This project is intended for **researchers and clinicians** to better understand and predict foot deformities.

+## Initial Analysis
+The folder named initial contains the initial analysis performed during the early exploration phase of the project.
+It includes preliminary data checks, baseline summaries, and first-round insights before the main analysis.